stepful/cyperful/README.md

 (If we release this as a gem, we'll include the frontend assets in the gem, so you won't need to build them yourself.)

+## Testing frameworks

+Currently, Cyperful only works with the default Rails testing stack: Minitest and Capybara.
+Please open an issue if you'd like to see support for other test frameworks.

 ## Usage

 In your `application_system_test_case.rb` file, add the following: